 This adds weight to the findings of a recent report (pdf) from the Institute for Fiscal Studies which argued that inflation has been higher for low-income households, and particularly low-income households headed by older people, in recent years.

 To the extent that inflation is responsible for squeezing the living standards in the UK, it is the poorest households that are being squeezed the most.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.